-- The Tales Series, excepting Tales of Symphonia: Dawn of the New World andTalesof Xillia, which use a Point-and-Click Map instead.
+- The Tales Series, excepting Tales of Symphonia: Dawn of the New World and Talesof Xillia, which use a Point-and-Click Map instead.

-- Golden Sun also features it: the first game only takes place on one-and-a-half continent with no other means of transportation than your feet, but the second lets you visit the entire flat world (apart from the parts available in the first): after a while, you gain a Cool Boat, then wings to put on your boat, then a Teleport Psynergy in the Very Definitely Final Dungeon.
+- Golden Sun also features it: the first game only takes place on one-and-a-half continent with no other means of transportation than your feet, but the second lets you visit the entire flat world (aside from the parts available in the first): after a while, you gain a Cool Boat, then wings to put on your boat, then a Teleport Psynergy in the Very Definitely Final Dungeon.

 - The Lufia series uses this too.

-- Super Mario World uses this, and it gets a homage in both Scott Pilgrim and I Wanna Be The Guy Gaiden.
+- Super Mario World uses this, and it gets a homage in both Scott Pilgrim and I Wanna Be the Guy: Gaiden.